WindyBanana/launcify/.ai/services/context7.md

 2. Navigate to dashboard
 3. Create API key (looks like: `ctx7_abc123...`)
 4. Copy the key
-5. Run `npm run setup-context7` and paste when prompted
+5. Run `pnpm run setup-context7` and paste when prompted

 **Important:** The same API key works for both MCP and direct API access.